aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 >
 >*"Okay, I'm in," I tell her with a handshake.*

 Visit a haunted house attraction that advertises itself as a fun spot full of hot monster girls ready to service you.
-But the goblin receptionist seems like she's not being completely honest...
+But the goblin receptionist seems like she's not being completely honest.

 ***